 Ms. Kornfield is a member of numerous national, state, and local bar associations and committees relating to computer law, intellectual property law, and entertainment law.

-Ms. Kornfield is co-Chair of the Firm's Pro Bono Committee and served for many years as a member of the Executive Committee.
+Ms. Kornfield is Chair of Bodman's Intellectual Property Practice Group, co-Chair of the Firm's Pro Bono Committee, and served for many years as a member of the Executive Committee.

 She is the recipient of two of the State Bar of Michigan’s most prestigious awards, the 2014 John W. Cummiskey Pro Bono Award for significant pro bono contributions and the 2017 Intellectual Property Section Excellence in IP Award for leadership and achievement in the field of IP Law.